estadistika/estadistika.github.io/_posts/2019-06-28-Julia, Python: Working with Relation Databases using  MySQL.jl and PyMySQL.md

 ---
 layout: post
-title:  "Interfacing with Relational Databases using MySQL.jl and PyMySQL"
+title:  "Interfacing with Relational Database using MySQL.jl and PyMySQL"
-date:   2019-06-28 12:00:00 +0800
+date:   2019-07-05 12:00:00 +0800
 categories: Julia Python Packages Relational-Databases
 comments: true
 author: Al-Ahmadgaid B. Asaad
 tag: julia python
 ---
 Prior to the advent of computing, relational database can be thought of log books typically used for inventory and visitor's time-in time-out.
 These books contain rows that define the item/transaction, and columns describing the features of each row.
 Indeed, these are the core attributes of any relational database.
 Unlike spreadsheets, which are used for handling small datasets, databases are mostly used for storing huge transactional data for later use.
 They run on a server and often at the backend of any user (client) interface such as websites and mobile applications.
-These applications communicate with database via processing servers.
+These applications communicate with database via processing servers (e.g. <a href="http://flask.pocoo.org/">Flask</a> and <a href="https://www.djangoproject.com/">Django</a>).
 The figure below illustrates the request and response communcations between client and servers.
 <img src="http://drive.google.com/uc?export=view&id=1cedn62AXe6LS-jxCjXBxCYmL1iDFRlYQ">
 As mentioned earlier, databases are meant to store data for <i>later use</i> --- in the sense that we can use it as a response to client's requests, such as viewing or data extraction for insights.
 In this article, we are interested in data extraction from the database.
 In particular, the objective is to illustrate how to send request to MySQL server both from Julia and Python.
 ### MySQL Server Setup